SubhadipJana1409/metagenomics-arg-pipeline/README.md

 # Metagenomic Profiling of Antibiotic Resistance Genes

 This project explores antibiotic resistance genes (ARGs) in human gut microbiomes using publicly available shotgun metagenomic sequencing data.
-It applies tools like **Kraken2**, **Bracken**, and **DeepARG** for resistome and taxonomic profiling.
+It applies tools like **Kraken2**, **Bracken**, and **RGI** for Resistance annotation and taxonomic profiling.

 ---